Configure SAML Authentication

 - management(default)—Administrative access to the web interface.

-- captive-portal—End user access to services and applications through Captive Portal.
+- authentication-portal—End user access to services and applications through Authentication Portal.

 - global-protect—End user access to services and applications through GlobalProtect.

-- (Captive Portal or GlobalProtect only) for theVsysname Combo, select the virtual system in which the Captive Portal settings or GlobalProtect portal are defined.
+- (Authentication Portal or GlobalProtect only) for theVsysname Combo, select the virtual system in which the Authentication Portal settings or GlobalProtect portal are defined.

 - Enter the interface, IP address, or hostname based on the application you will register: